Secret Magic Control Agency

-Secret Magic Control Agency (also known as Hansel & Gretel) is a 2021 English-language Russian computer-animated comedy film.
-It is produced by Wizart Animation, CTB Film Company, and QED International; written by Analisa LaBianco, Vladimir Nikolaev, Jeffery Spencer, Aleksey Tsitsilin, and Alexey Zamyslov; and directed by Tsitsilin.
-The film is based on Hansel and Gretel by the Brothers Grimm.
+Secret Magic Control Agency (also known as Hansel & Gretel) is a 2021 English-language Russian animated spy comedy film directed by Aleksey Tsitsilin and written by Analisa LaBianco, Vladimir Nikolaev, Jeffery Spencer, Tsitsilin, and Aleksey Zamyslov.
+Produced by Wizart Animation, CTB Film Company, and QED International, the film is a loose adaptation of the fairy tale Hansel and Gretel by the Brothers Grimm.

-The film was released on 18 March 2021 in Russia by Sony Pictures Productions and Releasing.
+Secret Magic Control Agency was released on 18 March 2021 in Russia by Sony Pictures Productions and Releasing.
 Netflix acquired global rights to the film and released it on 25 March 2021.
 The film performed well at the streaming rankings for Netflix reaching the top ten global viewership charts in the first week of its release.
 The film received generally positive reviews from critics, noting the animation in particular.

 Plot

 In a fantasy kingdom, all magic is regulated by the Secret Magic Control Agency (S.M.C.A.).
 One day, the king is abducted by sentient food enchanted with black magic.
 To keep the rest of the kingdom calm, the prime minister agrees to keep the abduction confidential and have the S.M.C.A. investigate.
 The S.M.C.A. appoints agent Gretel with her disowned brother and con artist Hansel, who the agency believes could contribute with his knowledge and abilities to track down the king.

 The siblings identify a local pastry shop with a pantry that has sentient baked goods.
 Gretel discovers a potion room in the pantry, which includes a beaker of enchanted vanilla extract.
 Hansel and Gretel are turned into children after a chase with a dog-shaped cookie destroys the building.
 Unable to get help from the S.M.C.A. as no one believes that the children are Hansel and Gretel, they seek the assistance of Baba Yaga, a witch rumored to eat children.
 They learn that the enchanted vanilla extract came from the swamplands.

 After escaping from Baba Yaga's, the siblings make their way to the swamplands, where mermaids live.
 However, the Lake Witch mistakes them for spies for Ilvira, the witch of the gingerbread house and former chef of the king.
 They are spared from being turned into fish when her daughter recognizes Gretel as the one who saved her from a previous incident.
 Hansel and Gretel discover that the mermaids have imprisoned some of Ilvira's goons.
 Gretel frees the goons who lead them to Ilvira's lair and the king's whereabouts.
 The spies learn Ilvira's intent was to make the sovereign and the whole kingdom fall in love with magic to become queen and gain the magical power imbued in the noble title itself.
 She captures the siblings and imprisons them in an oven.